PavelManolache/webStore/README.md

 ## Project Setup

-At the moment only there is a bare minimu of front-end Go to front-end with:
+At the moment there is only a bare minimum of front-end Go to front-end with:

 ```sh